litmining/labelbuddy-annotations/_sources/projects/dynamic_functional_connectivity.md

 # dynamic_functional_connectivity

-See also this project's [folder on GitHub](https://github.com/neurodatascience/labelbuddy-annotations/tree/main/projects/dynamic_functional_connectivity/).
+You can see the full contents of this project [on GitHub](https://github.com/neurodatascience/labelbuddy-annotations/tree/main/projects/dynamic_functional_connectivity/).

 ## Dynamic Functional Connectivity methods